 She looked at me and nodded.
 “Yes, that’s exactly what I’m saying.”

 Friends, you just can’t imagine the kinds of upgrades that are required when you have been gifted a fancy toilet.

 I was reminded of the story of an ancient King of Siam who would give white elephants as a passive-aggressive gift to anyone who displeased him.
-White elephants are rare and were considered sacred in Siam, so people were required to treat them with special care and feed them expensive food and never use them for work.
-The gift of a white elephant imposed a huge financial burden on the person who received one and of course you could never sell the elephant, lest you appear ungrateful.
+White elephants are rare and were considered sacred in Siam, so people were required to treat them with special care, feeding them expensive food and never using them for work.
+The spectacular gift of a white elephant imposed a huge financial burden on the person who received one and of course you could never sell the elephant, lest you appear ungrateful.

 Yep, what I had me here was a white elephant.

 I’ve never ridden the elephant because, frankly, it frightens me.

 I always explain to guests who want to ride my white elephant how they must approach it with reverence when they journey to present themselves before it.
 The elephant will then kneel to allow them aboard as the music of angels wafts through the room and a strange light begins to glow.

 I promise I’m not making any of this up.